Codher/elm-workshop/README.md

 Sounds promising?

+Immutable data types and structures make it easier to reason about how data changes in your program.

+Purity allows you to create deterministic and predictable functionality.

+Reactive nature of the Elm Architecture enables a straight-forward data-flow.

-Immutable, Pure and Reactive by nature all that available now!
+Elm is Immutable, Pure and Reactive by nature and all of that is available to you now!

 Get an introduction to Elm Compiler and Time-Travelling Debugger and start coding!